Mohammad-Makeen/flutter_ecommerce/README.md

 **Back-End**

-Strapi, Cloudinary and MongoDB deployed to Heroku
+Cloudinary and MongoDB deployed to Heroku

+Strapi acts as an API